M66B/FairEmail/FAQ.md

 However, FairEmail can show a small vertical warning stripe at the end of the message header if DKIM, SPF or [DMARC](https://en.wikipedia.org/wiki/DMARC) authentication failed on the receiving server.
-You can enable this in the advanced options.
+You can enable this in the settings.

 <br />